Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Where Are Timex Watches Made?

-Timex watches have always caught an eye with incredibly affordable prices when the majority of watches stay conveniently under the $100 mark.
+Timex watches have always caught the eye with incredibly affordable prices when the majority of watches stay conveniently under the $100 mark.
 But is it due to low quality and cheap outsourcing to Far East countries?
 Not entirely.

 Timex watches are primarily made in the Philippines, where the brand has a large factory in Lapu-Lapu City.
 China and India are also used as outsourcing countries.
 However, the technologies are being developed in the United States and Germany, guaranteeing the reliability of Timex watches.

 Their new collection, the American Documents, is almost entirely made in the USA using American materials but employing Swiss quartz movements.

 Many watch aficionados completely cast aside the brands with strong connections to China or any other Far East country.
 For a lot of reasons, they’re right because the overall quality is inferior to the likes of Japan and Switzerland.
 On the other hand, the production sites differ from one another in numerous ways and can’t be regarded as equal.